East London

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary The Trust lacked a clear process for employees seeking mental health care, especially regarding confidentiality and external referrals.
+Concerns summary (AI summary) The Trust lacked a clear process for employees seeking mental health care, especially regarding confidentiality and external referrals.
 There was also an inadequate safety plan on discharge and deficiencies in the internal investigation.

 Devinder Seth